sanskrit/vyakarana/docs/inputs_and_outputs.rst

 A term is an arbitrary piece of sound and usually represents a morphere, but that's not always the case.

-In the Ashtadhyayi, these terms are usually called :term`upadeśa`, since the grammar is taught (*upadiśyate*) by means of these terms, And in the program, these terms are usually represented by instances of the :class:`~vyakarana.upadesha.Upadesha` class.
+In the Ashtadhyayi, these terms are usually called :term:`upadeśa`, since the grammar is taught (*upadiśyate*) by means of these terms, And in the program, these terms are usually represented by instances of the :class:`~vyakarana.upadesha.Upadesha` class.
 These classes provide some nice